 I think Moderate Resorts are a great compromise when you want something a little above what the Value Resorts offer but aren’t ready to make that major jump up to a Deluxe Resort.
 It’s a relatively small increase to go from Value to Moderate but a bigger jump to go all the way up.

 3. Deluxe Resorts

-Deluxe Resorts will have larger and more luxuriously appointed rooms, more on-site amenities and activities, such as gyms and spas.
-All Deluxe Resorts except Animal Kingdom Lodge will have at least one non-bus mode of transportation to get to at least one park.
-Valet parking is also available.
+- Deluxe resorts will have larger and more luxuriously appointed rooms, more on-site amenities and activities, such as gyms and spas.

-Staying in a Deluxe resort may be easier if you use a stroller.
+- Deluxe resorts are closer to the parks, cutting down your transportation time.
+You’ll also have at least one transportation option besides the buses.
+Disney’s Animal Kingdom Lodge is the exception to both of these.
+It sits a little bit away from the other resorts and the only Walt Disney World transportation to the parks is a bus.
+Also, staying in a Monorail Resort (Grand Floridian, Contemporary, Polynesian) may be easier if you use a stroller.
 You can push the stroller onto the monorail or walk right into Epcot.
 This is much easier than folding a stroller or carrying your sleeping child.